A reinforcement learning approach to rare trajectory sampling: Conclusions and outlook

 \item \textbf{Fluctuating time ensembles.} Rather than ending trajectories at a fixed time, we could end trajectories according to some condition, for example, to study the statistics of rare first passages.
 Given that variable length trajectories are the natural setting of reinforcement learning, these algorithms will have natural adaptations to sampling in these problems, with optimal sampling dynamics likely being time-independent.

 \item \textbf{Continuous time Markov processes:} Here for concreteness we presented our approach for discrete-time dynamics, but it can easily be generalised to both continuous-time jump processes, to diffusions, and to combinations of both.
 Indeed, there is already an extensive literature of work covering continuous time versions of reinforcement learning \cite{Bradtke1994,Doya2000,Munos2005,Vamvoudakis2010,Fremaux2013}.
+In fact, the continuous time version of our loss-functions have already been discussed in \cite{Chetrite2015}, where connections were made between large deviation theory and control theory.
 Further to this, there has already been some adaptive algorithms of a similar nature developed for sampling rare trajectories in the continuous time case.
-In particular, \cite{Das2019} uses an algorithm which is an approximation to an ``$\infty$-step'' version of the differential actor-critic algorithm describes above.
+In particular, \cite{Das2019} uses an algorithm which is an approximation to an ``$\infty$-step'' version of the differential actor-critic algorithm described above.
 This allows the removal of the value function, since for the current state it is a baseline, and for the potential ``$\infty$-step'' states the value averages to zero over the stationary state.
 Approximations result from truncating the partial return between these two times to a finite length.
 Additionally, in \cite{Kappen2016} the KL divergence is used with the parameterized and weighted distributions swapped around.
+Finally, a version of the LSTD algorithm \cite{Bradtke1996,Sutton2018} applied to the non-linear Bellman equation \eref{1-step_gauge} \cite{Hasselt2019} has recently been developed for large deviations of diffusive systems \cite{Ferre2018}.
+Despite the above developments, value functions and the many other techniques found in RL are not currently used for the sampling of rare, continuous time trajectories.

 \item \textbf{Use in TPS or cloning:} If the function approximation is incapable of achieving a sufficient accuracy to study the rare events (e.g. to directly estimate the SCGF using optimized trajectories) then TPS or cloning could be used to fix the statistics, with convergence sped up by the optimized dynamics \cite{Oakes2018,Oakes2020, Das2019}. \end{itemize}